9seconds/mtg/README.md

 * [Python](https://github.com/alexbers/mtprotoproxy)
 * [Erlang](https://github.com/seriyps/mtproto_proxy)

-Almost all of them follow the way how official proxy was build.
-This includes support of multiple secrets, support of promoted channels etc.
+Almost all of them follow the way how official proxy was built.
+This includes support of multiple secrets, support of promoted channels, etc.

 mtg is an implementation in golang which is intended to be:

 * **Lightweight**
-  It has to consume as less resources as possible but not by losing maintainability.
+  It has to consume as few resources as possible but not by losing maintainability.
 * **Easily deployable**
   I strongly believe that Telegram proxies should follow the way of
   ShadowSocks: promoted channels is a strange way of doing business I suppose.
 I think the only viable way is to have a proxy with minimum configuration which should work everywhere.
-* **Single secret**
+* **A single secret**
-  I think that multiple secrets solves no problems and just complexify software.
-I also believe that in case of throwout proxies, this feature is useless luxury.
+  I think that multiple secrets solve no problems and just complexify software.
+I also believe that in the case of throwout proxies, this feature is a useless luxury.
 * **Minimum docker image size**
   Official image is less than 3 megabytes.
 Literally.
 * **No management WebUI**
-  This is an implementation of simple lightweight proxy.
+  This is an implementation of a simple lightweight proxy.
 I won't do that.

 This proxy supports 2 modes of work: direct connection to Telegram and promoted channel mode.
 If you do not need promoted channels, I would recommend you to go with direct mode: this way is more robust.

-To run proxy in direct mode, all you need to do is just provide a secret.
+To run a proxy in direct mode, all you need to do is just provide a secret.
 If you do not provide ADTag as a second parameter, promoted channels mode won't be activated.